arruah/Best-websites-a-programmer-should-visit/README.md

 - [Blog Floydhub](https://blog.floydhub.com/colorizing-b&w-photos-with-neural-networks/) : Colorizing B&W Photos with Neural Networks

-## Seminar , research writing , talks etc
+## Seminar, research writing, talks etc
 - [Advice on Research and Writing](http://www.cs.cmu.edu/~mleone/how-to.html) : A collection of advice about how to do research and how to communicate effectively (primarily for computer scientists).
 - [PHD MS Articles](http://www.cse.iitd.ac.in/~srsarangi/articles.html) : articles and views
 - [Seminar and reports](https://www.cse.iitb.ac.in/~ranade/communicationskills.html) : Everyone must read this tiny book before writing the seminar report